escowin/stroke-rate/README.md

 ### 📞 Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support, please open an issue in the GitHub repository or contact me [Edwin Escobar](https://github.com/escowin).

 ---